The-retro-computer-guy/C64-KiCad-updated/README.md

 # Interactive-BOM

 [The interactive bom html page](https://htmlpreview.github.io/?https://raw.githubusercontent.com/bwack/C64-250407-Replica-KiCad/main/interactive-bom/ibom.html) is useful for assembling the board and finding signal traces by using a web browser.
 Try it here.
-For a BOM for ordering parts see the BOM above.
+Check the other BOM for par numbers and values.

 ![alt text](ibom-preview.png)

 # Schematics

-Download the PDF file [250407_.pdf](250407_.pdf) for a high quality schematics.
+Download the PDF file [250407_.pdf](250407_.pdf) for high quality schematics.
 Checkout [this tweet](https://twitter.com/paulrickards/status/1371988589974847492) by Paul Rickards where he plots the KU motherboard schematics KU-14194HB :-)

 # Change log
+- 2024-07-20: Readme.md edited and spellchecked
 - 2022-08-18: Schematics V1.2: symbol and ERC fixes (Pull request from Gabriele Gorla/GGLABS)
 - 2020-06-19: PCB and schematics V1.1: First release
 - 2020-04-22: PCB and schematics V1.0: Prototype